KodrAus/rust-ioc/README.md

 A lack of non-leaky polymorphism for dependencies is a bit of a downer, but static analysis of the dependency tree is kind of neat.
 Tradeoffs galore.

-This design also requires types to specify the _way_ they want their dependencies, either as owned `O<T>` or borrowed `Rc<Box<T>>`.
+This design also requires types to specify the _way_ they want their dependencies, either as owned `Owned<T>` or borrowed `Rc<T>`.
 I'm in two minds about this.
 On the one hand it's nice to be able to describe exactly the things you require of your dependencies.
 On the other hand it might not be desirable to force knowledge of where `T` comes from onto its dependents.

+It's also important to note that `Owned<T>`, `Rc<T>` and `Rc<RefCell<T>>` are distinct types, and each will recieve a different instance of `T`.
+This is reasonable when you think about it, but means a caller also needs to consider how much isolation they need for their dependencies.
+With other dependency injection solutions users don't need to worry about dependency storage or ownership, wheras here we need both.
+That may not necessarily be a bad thing, but the result of an `Rc<T>` not observing changes made to an `Rc<RefCell<T>>` may be surprising.

+So overall, the design is pretty leaky in a few ways, but that could be justified by calling it 'flexibility'.

 ## The verdict

-In its current form, it's not possible to introduce this approach to manage dependencies without imposing a specific structure on them (`Rc<Box<T>>`).
-This is a problem.
-Unless it's possible to make this work with whatever kind of reference the user asks for it's not really worthwhile.
+In its current form, it's not possible to introduce this approach to manage dependencies without imposing a specific structure on them (`Rc<T>`) and forcing questions of ownership on the user.
+This is a bit of a problem, but could be solved in some sense by forcing an `Rc<RefCell<T>>` on everyone.
+Resolving the dependency graph at compile-time is pretty neat though, and catching things like missing dependencies and cycles, which should also prevent issues with `Rc` leaking due to cycles.

 The issue with borrowed dependencies comes from borrowing data for a lifetime that the scope can't manage.
 We don't know when any particular dependency will go out of scope so the whole thing falls over.
 Enhancements to lifetimes may improve this in the future, perhaps with something as simple as a _does not outlive_ bound.
 That's a reactionary solution though.